-Formal accreditation is not available undergraduate psychology programs in the United States.
+Formal accreditation is not available to undergraduate psychology programs in the United States.
 However, the faculty of the Department of Psychology are committed to a continuous process of self-examination to ensure that we are meeting established best-practices standards.
 Collectively, the JMU Department of Psychology faculty are, quite literally, writing the books on how to effectively prepare undergraduate students in psychology.
-During the past 5 years our faculty have been authors of chapters in each of the following books that describe best practices in undergraduate psychology education:
+Our faculty have contributed to the following books that describe best practices in undergraduate psychology education:

 - Best Practices for Teaching Introduction to Psychology, 2005.

 - Best Practices for Teaching Statistics and Research Methods in Behavioral Science, 2007.

 - Thriving!
 A Manual for Students in the Helping Professions, 2008.